 Review the description of your roles and duties to ensure they align with your skills, experience, and career goals.
 Look for clarity on the tasks you'll be expected to perform and any specific projects or objectives.

-Take note of the offered salary, including any bonuses, incentives, or commission structures.
-Consider whether the package meets your financial needs and expectations.
+Take note of the salary, including any bonuses, incentives, or commission structures.
+Think whether the package meets your financial needs.

 Beyond just the salary, the benefits can significantly impact your overall compensation and quality of life.